This super fund-raising effort has really captured the imagination of the Fylde public

 Katrina, from Fairhaven, ran 22.2km, followed by 222 press-ups and cycling 222km on an exercise bike in her 222 Challenge in aid of Wesley’s Cafe and Larder foodbank and the Connect Community Choir, both based in St Annes.

-She’s tackling all three challenges back to back in 12 hours and her initial fund-raising target of £1,222 was quickly smashed, as was her new aim of £1,500 and the objective is now, very appropriately, £2,222.
+She tackled all three challenges back to back in 12 hours and her initial fund-raising target of £1,222 was quickly smashed, as was her new aim of £1,500 and the next, vey appropriate objective - £2,222.

 Read More

-"I'm so grateful for everyone's support - it really has worked out better than my wildest dreams," said Katrina.

-“I really want to help both these inspiring community groups, which do so much to bring people together and offer friendship and support, as they’re needed now more than ever to support many more local people.”
+“This will really help both these inspiring community groups, which do so much to bring people together and offer friendship and support, as they’re needed now more than ever to support many more local people.

+“The donations have been wonderful and thanks also to everyone who came along and cheered me on - it really was very welcome.”

+Katrina was serenaded by the Connect Community Choir as she did her press-ups session at Our Lady Star of the Sea Parish Centre, where Fylde mayor Coun Elaine Silverwood and deputy mayoress Coun Sue Fazackerley also went along to offer their support.

 It is thanks to our loyal readers that we can continue to provide the trusted news, analysis and insight that matters to you.
 For unlimited access to our unrivalled local reporting, you can take out a subscription here and help support the work of our dedicated team of reporters.